 Chances are, you’ve already heard about the many benefits of eating a diet rich in antioxidants.
 By eliminating the unhealthy molecules known as free radicals from the body, antioxidants can help to prevent diseases like Alzheimer’s and certain cancers.
 What you may not know is that these powerhouses can also reduce inflammation in the body by blocking the enzymes that set the inflammatory process in motion.

 These foods contain anti-inflammatory compounds including vitamin E (especially gamma-tocopherol), the phytonutrient quercetin and the flavonoid anthocyanin (which gives red, blue or purple produce its color) :

 - Bell peppers

 - Dark-colored cherries, especially tart

 Look to Your Pantry

 Many anti-inflammatory foods contain salicylate, the same active ingredient found in aspirin.
-Getting enough salicylate should be simple, as you probably have many of the highest salicylate-containing foods in your pantry or spice rack already:
+You probably have many of the highest salicylate-containing foods in your pantry or spice rack already: